-If Braden was 18 or less, patient is at risk And there needs to be an intervention on the POC specifically for Pressure ulcer prevention and then we must provide that care.
+If Braden was 18 or less pt is at risk AND there needs to be an intervention on the poc specifically for Pressure ulcer prevention and then we must provide that care.

-A full head to toe skin assessment must be done in order to answer these questions.
-This is not an interview question
+A full head to toe skin assessment must be done in ordered to answer these questions.
+This is not an interview question M1306 Does this pt have at least one Unhealed pressure ulcer at stage 2 or higher or designed as unstageable (excludes stage 1 and healed staged 2).